-John’s chronology differs here and Jesus dies already at the time when the passover lambs are slaughtered at the temple (on 14th of Nisan), which highlights that Jesus himself is the lamb sacrificed for human sins.
-John’s report about the last supper talks about the washing of fee, identification of the betrayer, and the prayer of Jesus.
+John’s chronology differs here and Jesus dies already at the time when the Passover lambs are slaughtered at the temple (on 14th of Nisan), which highlights that Jesus himself is the lamb sacrificed for human sins.
+John’s report about the last supper talks about the washing of feet, identification of the betrayer, and the prayer of Jesus.

 Further events from the gospel already anticipate the passion of Good Friday: the move to the Garden of Gethsemane and the prayer of Jesus there, his arrest in the middle of the night, interrogation in front of the Sanhedrin and the High Priest, denial by Peter.

-The earliest reports about this day mention two Eucharistic celebration in Jerusalem, as well as in North Africa in the times of St. Augustine.
+The earliest reports about this day mention two Eucharistic celebrations in Jerusalem, as well as in North Africa in the times of St. Augustine.

 The Roman Church used to celebrate the reconciliation and reception of penitents into communion.
 Eventually, after the 7th century, three liturgies were celebrated in three various titular churches: